-From here take a moto taxi (or hike uphill for an hour and a half to Candelaria coffee and cacao farm.
+From here take a moto-taxi (or hike uphill for an hour and a half to Candelaria coffee and cacao farm.
 The tour takes 2 hours and cost 20mil.
-I decided on the cacao tour as I wanted to save to coffee tour until I visit the coffee region.
+I decided on the cacao tour as I wanted to save the coffee tour until I visit the coffee region.

 After the tour take a different path down the mountain towards the Pozo Azul Minca Cascades (waterfall).
 It’s a stunning walk with so many incredible views.

 You will probably be hungry so if you haven’t brought any lunch there is a small farm shop close to the waterfall where you can get a great veggie sandwich, some cold water, and a beer!
 If you want something a little more filling there is a restaurant next to the river you can get lunch.

 Be warned the water is COLD even after the hot and sweaty jungle track to get there it was too cold for me to get in.
 So I just paddled for a while and cooled off before continuing back down to Minca.

 Once back in town take a stroll around and grab a smoothie or juice before making your way back to your accommodation for a shower and to check in.
 I always try to shower just before the sun goes down, that was I’m hot enough to not mind the cold water, and the water is still warm from the sun!
 It gets cold in the mountains so showering at night and early in the morning can be a little chilly!

 Another option is to walk to the less popular swimming spot: the Marinka Waterfall (Cascadas de Marinka).
 From the centre of Minca it is about an hour walk to reach the waterfalls or you can get a moto taxi to take you most of the way there.
 On the way you will follow the river and see another smaller waterfall, so I would say it’s worth taking the picturesque walk there if you have time.